-This report documents the selection of material, the certification procedure and its control, and the analysis of measurement uncertainty for a family of new and improved Standard Reference Materials for sheet resistance and resistivity of silicon wafers, SRMs 2541 through 2547, covering the resistivity range 0.01 Ω cm through 200 Ω -cm.
-These SRMs, made from 100 mm silicon, replace previous SRM sets 1521 through 1523, which used 50.8 mm (2 in) diameter silicon at the same nominal resistivity levels.
+This report documents the selection of material, the certification procedure and its control, and the analysis of measurement uncertainty for a family of new and improved Standard Reference Materials (SRMs) for sheet resistance and resistivity of silicon wafers, SRMs 2451 through 2547, covering the resistivity range 0.01 $\Omega$ cm through 200 $\Omega$ cm.
+These SRMs, made from 100 mm diameter silicon, replace previous SRM sets 1521 through 1523, which used 50.8 mm (2 in) diameter silicon at the same nominal resistivity levels.
+This revised report replaces the original report issued August 1997 and contains new appendices 7 and 8 that detail the data analyses of SRMs 2543 and 2544; these appendices were not available at the time the original report was issued.
+It also contains updated Tables 6 through 14, new Table 15, and a revised Section 8 on Conclusions to reflect the incorporation of material on SRMs 2543 and 2544.

-The certification of the new SRMs uses a dual-configuration four-point probe procedure rather than the single-configuration procedure of ASTM F84, as used for previous SRMs.
-The new SRMs offer better handling compatibility with current user instrumentation, better uniformity of wafer thickness and of resistivity, more extensive spatial characterization of the near-center wafer resistivity, and reduced measurement uncertainty compared to the SRMs they replace.
+The certification of the new SRMs uses a dual-configuration four-point probe procedure rather than the single-configuration procedure of ASTM F84 [1], as used for previous SRMs.
+The new SRMs offer better handling compatibility with current user instrumentation, better uniformity of wafer thickness and of resistivity, more extensive spatial characterization of the near-center wafer resisivity, and reduced measurement uncertainty.

 The general procedures for the certification measurements, the control of the certification process, and the analysis of the results are based on experience gained from numerous preliminary experiments that allowed evaluation of the importance and relative magnitude of many possible measurement effects.
-The validity and effectiveness of the resulting certification and control procedures were tested during the analysis of results from the first of the SRMs to be certified, that at $200~\Omega$ cm.
+The validity and effectiveness of the resulting certification and control procedures were tested during the analysis of results from the first of the SRMs to be certified, that at 200 $\Omega$ cm.
 The body of this report details the background and principles of the certification process and the approach to analyzing the experimental data needed to calculate the uncertainty of the certified values.
-This report details the evaluation of underlying components of uncertainty that apply to all SRM levels.
-Additional components derived from statistical analyses of the actual certification data are done separately for each SRM level and are reported in the appendices for all SRMs except SRM 2543 and SRM 2544.
-The analyses of certification for these latter two SRMs have not been completed at this time and will be documented in supplements to this report when available.
+This report details the evaluation of underlying Type B components of uncertainty that apply to all SRM levels.

+Additional Type A components, derived from statistical analyses of the actual certification data, are done individually for each SRM level and are reported in separate appendices for each of the SRMs.

-Key Words: four-point probe; resistivity; semiconductor; silicon; SRM; standards
+Key Words: four-point probe; resisitivity; semiconductor; silicon; SRM; standards